Laser and Light-Based Procedures

 - Underarm hair removal: Every four to six weeks

 - Bikini line hair removal: Every four to six weeks

 - Arm hair removal: Every six to eight weeks

 - Leg hair removal: Every six to eight weeks

 - Torso (back/stomach/chest) hair removal: Every six weeks

-- Clear and Brilliant® Laser System: This treatment gently improves skin tone and texture with a single treatment that lasts 10-20 minutes.
-The original Clear and Brilliant®device works best to improve skin texture, reduce pore size, and enhance glow.
-The Permea device is best for pigmentation problems and melisma.
+- Clear and Brilliant® Laser System: This treatment gently improves skin tone and texture with a single treatment that takes 10-20 minutes.
+The original Clear and Brilliant® device works best to improve skin texture, reduce pore size, and enhance glow.
+The Permea device is best for pigmentation problems and melasma.
 It requires minimal recovery time.
 For best results, we recommend four treatments, one month apart.